Princeton Plasma Physics Laboratory: Later designs

 In 1999, the National Spherical Torus Experiment (NSTX), based on the spherical tokamak concept, came online at the PPPL.

-Odd-parity heating was demonstrated in the 4 cm radius PFRC-1 experiment in 2006.
-PFRC-2 has a plasma radius of 8 cm.
-Studies of electron heating in PFRC-2 reached 500 eV with pulse lengths of 300 ms.

 In 2015, PPPL completed an upgrade to NSTX to produce NSTX-U that made it the most powerful experimental fusion facility, or tokamak, of its type in the world.

-In 2017, the group received a Phase II NIAC grant along with two NASA STTRs funding the RF subsystem and superconducting coil subsystem.

 In 2024, the lab announced MUSE, a new stellarator.
 MUSE uses rare-earth permanent magnets with a field strength that can exceed 1.2 teslas.
 The device uses quasiaxisymmetry, a subtype of quasisymmetry.
 The research team claimed that its use of quasisymmetry was more sophisticated than prior devices.
 Also in 2024, PPL announced a reinforcement learning model that could forecast tearing mode instabilities up to 300 milliseconds in advance.
 That is enough time for the plasma controller to adjust operating parameters to prevent the tear and maintain H-mode performance.

 Directors

 The following persons served as the Princeton Plasma Physics Laboratory director: